rueckstiess/mtools/doc/install.rst

 The mtools collection is written in Python, and most of the tools only use the standard packages shipped with Python.
-The tools are currently tested with Python 3.6, 3.7, 3.8, and 3.9.
+The tools are currently tested with Python 3.7, 3.8, and 3.9.

 Some of the tools have additional dependencies, which are listed under the specific tool's section.

 The mtools suite is only tested with actively supported (non End-of-Life) versions of the MongoDB server.
-As of January 2021, that includes MongoDB 3.6 or newer.
+As of December 2021, that includes MongoDB 4.0 or newer.

 Prerequisites
 ~~~~~~~~~~~~~

 Python
-   You need to have Python 3.6.x, 3.7.x, 3.8.x, or 3.9.x installed in order to
+   You need to have Python 3.7.x, 3.8.x, or 3.9.x installed in order to
    use mtools.
-Other versions of Python are not currently supported.
+Other versions of Python are not currently supported or tested.

    To check your Python version, run ``python --version`` on the command line.